 Even when aid to a business is provided in the form of a loan, the loan must serve a public purpose.
 Financing for private manufacturing facilities was found unconstitutional by the North Carolina Supreme Court in Mitchell v.
 N. Carolina Indus.
 Dev.
 Fin.
 Auth., 273 N.C.
 137 (1968) (industrial development bonds not a public purpose) and Stanley v.
 Dep’t of Conservation & Dev., 284 N.C.
 15 (1973) (financing for pollution control not a public purpose).
 A narrowly tailored amendment was eventually added to the N.C.
 Constitution in order to allow bond financing only in those specific situations.
 N.C.
 Const., Art V, Sec.
 9. The North Carolina Constitution now allows contracting with private enterprises (arguably including loans), but no gifts are allowed and the government must receive valid consideration (public services) in exchange for any contract payment.

 Directly relevant to the current pandemic, the North Carolina Attorney General considered the precedent described above and provided a formal opinion stating that low interest loans to businesses adversely affected by a disaster are constitutional because the public benefit outweighs the private benefit.
 The Attorney General determined that a loan program would likely be upheld, so long as it was tailored to address the emergency situation.
 The opinion offered an example, saying that the General Assembly should limit loans only to businesses (1) that “suffered substantial damage” due to the disaster and (2) that were “not otherwise fully compensated” for that damage.
-One concern in the current crisis is that businesses have not suffered physical “damage” as a result of COVID-19, and many businesses have been “compensated” through federal or state aid, creating underwriting and verification challenges that are more easily handled by a loan program.
+One concern in the current crisis is that businesses have not suffered physical “damage” as a result of COVID-19, and many businesses have been “compensated” through federal or state aid (or insurance), creating underwriting and verification challenges that are more easily handled by a loan program.
 (An excellent review of the AG opinion appears in the General Assembly’s bill draft summary for the state’s loan program to aid small businesses during the pandemic.)

 North Carolina Statutes